tms4517/RISC-V_DDCA/single-cycle/single-cycle.md

 # Single cycle

-A 32-bit RISC-V architecture will be implemented.
+A 32-bit RISC-V architecture is implemented.

 The microarchitecture can be divided into two interacting parts:
   1. Data-path: Contains structures such as memories, registers, ALUs, and